 Productivity growth has been around 1.2 per cent a year since 2010.

-And real income growth has also slowed to the same rate.
+And real income growth has also slowed at the same rate.

-Until the Morrison government’s welcome income tax cuts, bracket creep had worked to erode those modest real income gains.
+Until the Morrison government’s welcome income tax and bracket creep changes, bracket creep had eroded those modest increases to real incomes.

-To improve our productivity and our living standards, we need to take action on:
+To improve our productivity we need to take action on a number of fronts.

 - lifting business investment

 - getting an infrastructure pipeline flowing

 - giving Australians access to the skills and training they need

 - making sure workplaces operate in the interests of employers, workers and enterprises